 The governors’ role in exclusions

-Most governors do not take on the role hoping or expecting to be involved in pupil exclusions but it is something that they may be called upon to do at times, and it is very important that their involvement is handled correctly.
+Most governors do not take on the role hoping or expecting to be involved in the suspension or permanent exclusion of pupils, but it something that they may be called upon to do from time to time, and therefore it is important that their involvement is handled correctly.

-Governing boards have a statutory obligation to have regard to the current statutory guidance when making decisions on exclusions and administering the exclusion process.
+Governing boards have a statutory obligation to have regard to the latest statutory guidance when making decisions on exclusions and administering the exclusion process.

 The governors’ role around pupil behaviour is to set policy and a framework within which the school should operate.
 Governors should not be involved in discussions around the behaviour of individual pupils or in direct contact with individual pupils in connection with their behaviour.

-Not only is such involvement inappropriate in the context of governors fulfilling their strategic role within the school and allowing the Headteacher to manage the day to day activity, it compromises the governors’ ability to deal with their statutory role to review the Headteacher's decision around exclusions.
+Not only is such involvement inappropriate in the context of governors fulfilling their strategic role and allowing the Headteacher to manage the day-to-day activity, it compromises the governors’ ability to deal with their statutory duty to review the Headteacher's decision around exclusions.

-If governors have been involved in a direct intervention with a pupil they cannot be called upon to review a fixed or permanent exclusion for the same pupil.
-The IBA guidance states that ‘if any governor has a connection with the pupil or knowledge of the incident that led to the exclusion which could affect his or her ability to act impartially, he or she should step down.’
+If governors have been involved in a direct intervention with a pupil, they cannot be called upon to review a suspension or permanent exclusion for the same pupil.

 The Local Authority offers exclusions training which can support governors in increasing their understanding of the correct exclusion processes and procedures.
 Bespoke sessions for individual schools or groups of schools can also be arranged by emailing the School Governance Team or calling them on 0300 123 5036.